Dost Meditation was founded by Matthew Ismail, a teacher of meditation and spiritual exploration.

 People who have come to my yoga nidra classes say that they are both conscious of hearing my voice as I guide them in meditation, but also feel as if they are lightly sleeping or deeply daydreaming.
 It's not unlike those precious times when we're away from work and home, resting and relaxing on a beach or hiking in a forest, breathing deeply and not trying to solve any problems or find any solutions.
 Just being.

 Relaxed.
 At ease.
 Conscious.
-Settled into the mellow meditative state that was already there before all layers of identification and conditioning started to cover you up like a pile of leaves.
+Settled into the mellow meditative state that was already there before all those layers of identification and conditioning started to cover you up like a pile of leaves.

 Is Yoga Nidra for Me?